-The launderette is checked and cleaned each morning by Jarratt Hall staff.
+The launderettes are checked and cleaned by site staff.
 If you are not satisfied with the standard of cleanliness or experience any problems please report them to Reception immediately.

 2.37 Energy

 Included within your residence fees is an allowance to cover the average cost of providing utility services (gas, where applicable, electricity and water) to your Accommodation for the Accommodation Period based on the previous year's expenditure for your residence.